HashashinMaster/fitness-helper/README.md

     2. Training Days:
         - If you click on view, you can see all days you choosed to train on it, the number of exercises you have for each one, and train action button to start                training.
     3. Training:
-        - In top you have a nav with days of the week, the days you choose to train on are highlighted with orange and the day u clicked on is highlighted as well                  with a fire icon.
+        - In top you have a nav with days of the week, the days you choose to train are highlighted with orange and the day u clicked on is highlighted as well                  with a fire icon.
         - When you click on train action button to start training you redirect to another page. in this page on the left:
-            - you can see the video you uploaded looping
+            - you can see the video of one exercise you uploaded looping
             - how much sets you have
             - exercise name
             - muscle name